percy/percy-webdriverio/README.md

 ## browser.percyUseAssetLoader

 Select the asset loader to load.
+Since percy.io renders pages on the server side, you need to make sure assets (.js, .css, etc files) are inclued as well.

-Currently 2 asset loader are defined:
+Currently 2 asset loaders are defined:

 1. filesystem:
    load asssets from a given directory.
 Example: